Shapiro Administration’s Investment in Astrobotic Technology Helps Lead America Back to the Moon, Grow Pennsylvania’s Economy

 Since taking office, Governor Shapiro has gotten stuff done and prioritized economic growth and development.
 In March, Governor Shapiro toured Astrobotic to see the how the Pittsburgh company made Pennsylvania’s first spacecraft and pointed to the company as an example of the kind of innovation his Administration will foster across Pennsylvania.

-For more information on how the Shapiro Administration got stuff done for Pennsylvanians during its first year in office, visit governor.pa.gov/accomplishments.
+For more information on how the Shapiro Administration got stuff done for Pennsylvanians during its first year in office, visit Governor Shapiro’s Accomplishments website.

 # # #